stanford-oval/genie-cloud/doc/thingtalk-intro.md

 matches the regular expression `regexp` (in [JavaScript syntax][JSRegExp]).

-In this case the rule matches when the tweet contains "hello" as a substring - including "hello", "hello Sabrina" but also "othello".
+In this case the rule matches when the tweet contains "hello" as a substring - including "hello", "hello Almond" but also "othello".
 If you want to match just "hello" as a word, you could instead use `"\\\\sshello\\\\s"` or `"\\\\bhello\\\\b"` (note the double escaping of backlashes, which are special characters in strings).